Sustainability Stars SciTech Challenge

 Objectives

-By taking part in the Science Stars Health Challenge, participants will have the opportunity to:
+By taking part in the Sustainability Stars SciTech Challenge, participants will have the opportunity to:

-Connect with like-minded students from across Hong Kong who share a passion for science and healthy living
+Connect with like-minded students from across Hong Kong who share the same passion towards science, technology and sustainability

 Participant Eligibility